17 positive discipline parenting tools that can help make your parenting journey a little easier.

 12. Stop Shaming

-Shaming, threatening, bribery, or other physical punishment (fear conditioning)s are not encouraged in positive discipline.
-Instead, we take advantage of every chance to address children’s behaviour through education.
+Shaming, threatening, bribery, or other physical punishments are not encouraged in positive discipline.
+Instead, we take advantage of every chance to address children’s behavior through education.

 Instead, turn each blunder into a chance to teach and help others.
 Instead of continually telling them what they shouldn’t do, tell them what they should do.